dlicht110/compiler-construction/README.md

 - [Lecture 5.3](https://hackmd.io/s/rkA6Af484#): Regular Expressions.

-- [Lecture 6.1](https://hackmd.io/s/ryllVQdIN#): How does shift-reduce parsing work?  **Homework:** Do the exercise from the lecture notes.
+- [Lecture 6.1](https://hackmd.io/s/ryllVQdIN#): How to produce a `.info`-file?
+How does shift-reduce parsing work?  **Homework:** Do the exercise from the lecture notes.
 These exercises are relevant for tests and final.

 - [Lecture/Lab 6.2/6.3](https://hackmd.io/s/rJoVGDh84#): How to eliminate shift/reduce and reduce/reduce conflicts. **Homework:** Do the exercise from the lecture notes.
 These exercises are relevant for Assignment 2.